A quick guide to travel in Signagi, a charming town in the Kakheti region. Includes information on how to get there, what to do, and where to stay.

 Sebastiaan: So how did we get there in the end?
 It seems that marshrutky routes are not necessarily fixed.
 After some haggling here and there, the driver of the Tsnori marshrutka agreed to drop us off in Signagi for double the rate.
 We paid 10 GEL each, while the regular marshrutka ride should cost 5 GEL.
 Getting to Signagi took about 45 minutes.

 If you’re coming from Tbilisi, there are direct buses from the Ortachala bus stand.
+And if anyone found a better way to get from Telavi to Signagi, let us know in the comments.

 Things to do when you travel in Signagi